|

 number 8 turnouts for mainline crossovers, number 6 turnouts

-for other mainline uses, number 4's in some industrial situations
+for other uses, and number 4's only in some industrial situations

 - Operating semaphores will be used at stations for train orders, with